 Major Highlights

-- Freedom camping is allowed at Whangarei Falls Scenic Reserve for certified self-contained vehicles only.
+- Freedom camping is permitted at Whangārei Falls Scenic Reserve for certified self-contained vehicles only.

 Overview of Whangārei Falls

-Whangārei Falls, a stunning natural attraction just a short drive from the city center, offers visitors a breathtaking view of its 26.3-meter-high waterfall cascading dramatically over basalt cliffs.
+Whangārei Falls, a captivating natural wonder just a short drive from Whangārei city center, showcases a dramatic 26.3-meter-high waterfall cascading over basalt cliffs.

 Freedom Camping Regulations

-At the Whangarei Falls Scenic Reserve, you'll find designated overnight parking for self-contained motorhomes, but remember to park only in marked spaces.
+At Whangārei Falls Scenic Reserve, designated overnight parking is available for self-contained motorhomes, but you must park only in marked spaces.
+According to credible sources, the maximum stay is limited to one night only (source: Rankers.co.nz).

 Nearby Camping Options